Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10).
 Need to figure out how to represent that.

-The 3.8K resistor on HW\_POWER\_OFF\_N is a strange value.
-Can it be a more normal 4.7K or 10K?
-Yes

-Add more vias around the ground areas in RF.

 Figure out what happens when the two lockstep processors lose sync.
 Burns knows.
 If one of the processors goes bad, is there a way to just run with one processor?